-The Company does not have any recurring fair value measurements as of June 30, 2018.
-The carrying values of the Company's cash and restricted cash, prepaid expenses, VAT receivable, and deposits approximate their fair values due to their short term nature.
-The carrying value of the Company's loan payable was considered a reasonable estimate of fair value because the Company's interest rate is near current market rates for instruments with similar characteristics.
+The Company does not have any recurring fair value measurements as of September 30, 2018.
+The carrying values of the Company's cash, cash equivalents and restricted cash, prepaid expenses, VAT receivable, and deposits approximate their fair values due to their short term nature.
+The carrying value of the Company's loan payable was considered a reasonable estimate of fair value because the Company's interest rate approximates current market rates for instruments with similar characteristics.